Socks5Balancer/Socks5Balancer/README.md

 1. can monitor backend alive state
 1. can monitor backend is work well
 1. connection from front end will not connect to dead backend
+1. have 2 check way to check a backend is dead or alive
+1. if a backend revive from dead, it will be auto enable

 ## the Rule of Load Balance now support
 1. `loop` \: every connect will round robin on all live backend